Hæðengyld: Anglo-Saxon Guilds Ancient and Renewed

 The word guild invokes in the mind of the modern reader the image of a society dedicated to a particular craft.
 Indeed, throughout the Middle Ages there were various craft and trade guilds.
 Masons, horsemen, millers and any number of other crafts were governed by guilds.
 Such guilds held what might now be called “trade secrets.”
 To enter such a craft-guild was to become an apprentice to a master guildsman.
 Once one had learned the master’s craft, the apprentice was welcomed into the guild as a brother and, in time, would even take on apprentices of their own.

-But one may be surprise to learn that the very first Anglo-Saxon guilds were not craft or trade guilds.
+But one may be surprised to learn that the very first Anglo-Saxon guilds were not craft or trade guilds.
 Rather, the earliest guilds were religious fellowships.
 The Old English gyld, from whence our Modern English “guild” springs, originally meant “a yield, an offering.”
 In fact, Heathen worship is referred to in various Old English texts as hæðengyld, “the offering or guild of the heathens.”

 Though the earliest charters that have survived were dedicated to saints, Anglo-Saxon clergy saw them as incompatible with Christianity and preached against them.
 In the 790’s, Alcuin of York railed against the guilds, describing them thus: “those gatherings in which the people are deceived, leaving the church and seeking hilly places where they worship, not with prayers but with drinking bouts.”
 Alcuin would later write that “the curious assemblies which they are accustomed to have called sworn brotherhoods are most certainly displeasing to God and inconsistent with Christian teaching.”